Cardiac & Heart

 Left Atrial Appendage Closures Services

-AMULET: The left atrial appendage (LAA) occluder has been designed to seal the left atrial appendage at the ostium completely.
+- AMULET: The left atrial appendage (LAA) occlusion procedure is an alternative to long-term anticoagulant treatment and has been designed to seal the left atrial appendage at the ostium completely.

 WATCHMAN: The WATCHMAN is a small device that gets implanted into the heart also sealing the left atrial appendage.

 - Atrial Septal Defect (ASD) is a congenital disability that causes a hole in the wall between the heart’s upper chambers (atria).

 - Heart failure medication plan

 - Functional Exercise Testing – 6 Minute walk test to evaluate cardiovascular disease